 Among other things, this includes the “Job Ticket” – a local public transport ticket subsidized by the company.
 It also includes the “Fine Dust Ticket.”
 This enables all employees at the locations in the Stuttgart area to use public transport free of charge in the event of a fine dust alert.

 A comprehensive parking space management system means that available parking spaces can be easily identified.
 The Porsche TwoGo ride-sharing app is a well-established means for employees to arrange carpools quickly and in a practical way.

 With the launch of “mobile working,” the sports car manufacturer will open itself up to new ways of working.
 In addition, it will also help relieve traffic pressure at peak times.

-Further information on the sustainability activities of Porsche is contained in the Annual and Sustainability Report 2018, which is available online at:
+Further information on the sustainability activities of Porsche is in the Annual and Sustainability Report 2018.
+It’s available online at:

 This site is protected by wp-copyrightpro.com